top of page

 Privacy Policy & Affiliate Links

-Fort Santiago in Intramuros: 500 years of history in Manila, Philippines
+Fort Santiago in Intramuros: 500 Years of History in Manila, Philippines

 Fort Santiago is a citadel located in Intramuros, Manila, Philippines.
 It was built by the Spanish in 1571 and served as the headquarters of the Spanish colonial government in the Philippines.
 The fort was also used as a prison, and it is where José Rizal, the national hero of the Philippines, was imprisoned before his execution in 1896.